rafzgz/Fake-Tweets-Detector/README.md

 # Fake-Tweets-Detector

 Detector of fake tweets in Portuguese.
-The code was used for doctoral research.
+The code was used for my doctoral research.